Black Country Living Museum boat dock: Structures

-Based on an 1880s design the blacksmith shop would have wrought all the supplies needed for boat repair such as specialist nails and bolts and the L shaped boat 'knees' used to reinforce the boat structure.
-Some blacksmiths may have made horseshoes for the canals working horses.
+Based on an 1880s design the blacksmith shop would have wrought all the supplies needed for boat repair such as specialist nails and bolts and the L-shaped boat 'knees' used to reinforce the boat structure.
+Some blacksmiths worked as farriers who made and fitted horseshoes for the canal's working horses.

 Next to the blacksmiths shop is a series of sheds, the first is made out of the bottom of a recycled boat (see picture).
-The sheds consist of a nail store and a rivet store which includes a carpenters bench[sic] and cast iron stove.
+The sheds consist of a nail store and a rivet store which includes a carpenter's bench[sic] and cast-iron stove.
 At the end of the row is a paint store which would have held all the essentials used in boat painting like red lead, pigments and varnishes.
 There is also a tackle store with a corrugated roof which would have housed lifting tackle and other boat handling equipment.

 The boat dock also featured a toilet (earth closet) and a stable to house the working horses.
 Horses provided "hosmuck an' tar" (manure and tar) that was used to seal the wooden boats.